ayaan-naeem/Student-Record/README.md

 ## 📌 Overview
 This is a simple and beginner-friendly C++ program that asks the user to enter basic student details and then displays the collected information.
 It is designed as a Programming Fundamentals practice task.
+It is a task that helps to understand user input.

 ## 📝 User Inputs
 The program asks the user for: